Gu1ll07/TFG/README.md

 ## 📝 How to Start APP TFG 1

-To run the first application, make sure the required hardware and software environment are correctly prepared.
+To run the first application, make sure the required hardware and software environments are correctly prepared.
+If you do not have any hardware, you can run the application in simulation mode.

 ```shell
 # 1. Open the Arduino IDE